wmcneil/bolt_documentation/wiki/StateCallbacks.md

 If you have defined a struct in your State and you want a single global callback instead of setting a callback for each of its fields and you still want a separate method to be called per specific property then it's recommended to use a look-up table as opposed to a switch statement.
 *This is more of an optimization than a necessity, also this will only be of any benefit if the callback is triggered a lot and there are many fields in your struct.*

-Defining your look up table of Actions:
+Defining your look-up table of Actions:

 ```C#
 Dictionary<string, Action> lookupTable = new Dictionary<string, Action>()